-- There is no limit to the number of times password can be reused - The password lock out time is set for one day
+- The password is set to 'no expiry'. - There is no limit to the number of times password can be reused - The password lock out time is set for one minute

 Due the inadequate password security, the company may be exposed to the risk of unauthorized access resulting to unauthorized disclosure, update or deletion of corporate data.